brettknowlton/GamblerEditorBevy/planning/Dungeons and Dragons/Scripts/Player Creation Session Script.md

 Do they get in line to see what's going on?

 If not
-	they can explore a bit, see some kids fighting, one will shout "Thats not fair" as he tackles another young boy. [[9- Justice]] "JASON! your father is looking for you." a soldier will roll up and force them into line, nobody gets to skip out on the job board anymore, General Ernest is tightening things up around camp
+	they can explore a bit, see some kids fighting, one ([[11- Justice]])will shout "Thats not fair" as he tackles another young boy. [[11- Justice]] "JASON! your father is looking for you." a soldier will roll up and force them into line, nobody gets to skip out on the job board anymore, General Ernest is tightening things up around camp

 If so